TITLE 89: SOCIAL SERVICES

 E) Physician

-2) The Primary Care Pharmacy must supply all prescriptions.
-Authorization to obtain non-emergency prescriptions from any other source will only be approved in such instances when a specific item is not part of the Primary Care Pharmacy's inventory and cannot be acquired through the Primary Care Pharmacy.
+3) If restricted to a primary care pharmacy, the primary care pharmacy must supply all prescriptions for the restricted recipient.
+Authorization to obtain non-emergency prescriptions from any other source will only be approved when a specific item is not part of the primary care pharmacy's inventory and cannot be acquired through the primary care pharmacy.

-1) The recipient may change the Department's initial designation of a Primary Care Provider or Primary Care Pharmacy once without cause.
+1) The recipient may change the Department's initial designation of a primary provider type once without cause.
 The request for change must be submitted to the Department in writing.
-The Department, by notice, shall inform the recipient how to request a change in Primary Care Provider or Primary Care Pharmacy.
+The Department, by notice, shall inform the recipient how to request a change in primary provider type.

 2) The recipient may change his or her designated provider for cause if one of the following circumstances is verified:

-A) Change of recipient's residence from the geographic area of the Primary Care Provider or Primary Care Pharmacy;
+A) Change of recipient's residence from the geographical area of the primary provider type;

-B) Change in the recipient's medical condition which the Primary Care Provider is unable to treat or refer to another provider;
+B) Change in the recipient's medical condition that the primary provider type is unable to treat or refer to another provider;

-D) Disenrollment of the Primary Care Provider and/or Primary Care Pharmacy from the Medical Assistance Program; and
+D) Disenrollment of the primary provider type from the Medical Assistance Program; and

-E) Notice from the Primary Care Provider and/or Primary Care Pharmacy that they will no longer serve as the Primary Care Provider.
+E) Notice from the primary provider type that he, she or it will no longer serve as the primary provider type.

-3) The Department will notify the recipient in writing if the Primary Care Provider and/or Primary Care Pharmacy has disenrolled as a provider of Medicaid services or if the provider notifies the Department of their unwillingness to continue to serve as the recipient's Primary Care Provider.
+3) The Department will notify the recipient in writing if the primary provider type has disenrolled as a provider of Medicaid services or if the provider notifies the Department of his, her or its unwillingness to continue to serve as the recipient's primary provider type.

-4) Changes in designated Primary Care Provider and/or Primary Care Pharmacy shall be processed effective with the earliest possible date reflected on the eligibility file.
+4) Changes in designated primary provider type shall be processed effective with the earliest possible date reflected on the eligibility file.

-5) For the provider or pharmacy, the Department will determine if the requested change meets the criteria in subsection (d) of this Section.
+5) For the designated primary provider type, the Department will determine if the requested change meets the criteria in subsection (d) of this Section.

 g) Length of Restriction